ml-energy/amdsmi/py-interface/README.md

 Input parameters:

-* `processor_handle` device handle corresponding to the device on which to listen for events
+* `device_handle` device handle corresponding to the device on which to listen for events
 * `event_types` list of event types from AmdSmiEvtNotificationType enum.
 Specifying which events to collect for the given device.

 Event Type | Description